sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

 - Conversation summary
 - Timeline

-For active conversations, you can view the **Active Conversation** form on the agent dashboard of the Customer Service workspace or Omnichannel for Customer Service app.
+For active conversations, you can view the **Active Conversation** form on the agent dashboard of the Contact Center workspace app.
 The **Active Conversation** form doesn't display details of closed conversations.
 To view closed conversations, use the **Closed work items** section of the agent dashboard.
 More information: [View agent dashboard and conversations](oc-agent-dashboard.md)

-If your administrator has enabled the **Customise active conversation form**  in Customer Service admin center, you'll see the following options on the **Active Conversation** page:
+You'll see the following options on the **Active Conversation** page:

 - **Save**: You can edit and save standard and custom field values added to the **Active Conversation** form by your administrator.
 However, the following [Logical column names](../administer/supported-customizations.md#logical-column-names) aren't supported.
 If a default value is already set for a field, the value appears on the form automatically.
 - **Refresh**: Refreshes the data in the form.